On The Relationship Between Continual Learning and Long-Tailed Recognition: Implementation Details

-All our experiments were conducted utilizing the PyTorch framework\footnote{The code for the algorithms was obtained and modified from various open-source repositories:\\ \href{https://github.com/ngailapdi/LWF}{https://github.com/ngailapdi/LWF} \\ \href{https://github.com/shivamsaboo17/Overcoming-Catastrophic-forgetting-in-Neural-Networks} {https://github.com/shivamsaboo17/Overcoming-Catastrophic-forgetting-in-Neural-Networks} \\ \href{https://github.com/sahagobinda/GPM}{https://github.com/sahagobinda/GPM} }.
-The specifics of each algorithm's implementation are summarized in Table B1.
-The parameters for each algorithm such as Learning Rate (LR), Optimizer, Momentum, LR Scheduler, CL Weight, and number of Epochs are detailed.
-The algorithms considered include Learning without Forgetting (LwF), Elastic Weight Consolidation (EWC), a modified version of EWC, and Gradient Projection Memory (GPM).
+All our experiments were conducted using the PyTorch framework.
+We use the original implementations and training protocols of Learning without Forgetting (LwF), Elastic Weight Consolidation (EWC), a modified version of EWC, Gradient Projection Memory (GPM), Scaled Gradient Projection (SGP), FOSTER, and TPL.\footnote{The code for the algorithms was obtained and modified from various open-source repositories. \\ \textit{\href{https://github.com/ngailapdi/LWF}{https://github.com/ngailapdi/LWF} \\ \href{https://github.com/shivamsaboo17/Overcoming-Catastrophic-forgetting-in-Neural-Networks} {https://github.com/shivamsaboo17/Overcoming-Catastrophic-forgetting-in-Neural-Networks} \\ \href{https://github.com/MahdiyarMM/Continual-pedestrian-detection}{https://github.com/MahdiyarMM/Continual-pedestrian-detection} \\ \href{https://github.com/sahagobinda/GPM}{https://github.com/sahagobinda/GPM} \\ \href{https://github.com/sahagobinda/SGP}{https://github.com/sahagobinda/SGP} \\ \href{https://github.com/G-U-N/ECCV22-FOSTER}{https://github.com/G-U-N/ECCV22-FOSTER} \\ \href{https://github.com/linhaowei1/TPL}{https://github.com/linhaowei1/TPL} } } The specifics of each algorithm's implementation are summarized in Table~\ref{ta1}.
+The parameters for each algorithm, such as learning rate (LR), optimizer, momentum, LR scheduler, CL loss weight, number of epochs, and number of steps, are detailed there.
+We mainly follow the original hyperparameter settings recommended for each method, including their training schedules (e.g., number of epochs), and only deviate when strictly necessary (e.g., for algorithm-specific grid search), in order to ensure fair and faithful comparisons.